 MASI is entrusted with the unified management of all the works belonging to both the Canton’s and the City of Lugano’s collections; its objective is to valorise this artistic heritage by means of the philological distribution of the artworks, which also defines the institution’s cultural identity.

-From the 28th of February 2016, the 650 m2 lower floor of the LAC museum will be permanently dedicated to the presentation of an analytically organised selection of works from the collections.
-The display will not be static: instead, it will vary in order to present the diverse possibilities for the interpretation of the development of the artistic languages of the Twentieth and Twenty-first Centuries.
+The display is not static: instead, it changes in order to present the diverse possibilities for the interpretation of the development of the artistic languages of the Twentieth and Twenty-first Centuries.
 The spaces dedicated to the collections will also host the presentation, through specific events, of particularly relevant new acquisitions, donations or deposits.

 To browse the Canton’s collection’s database, please click here.